sabuj7177/svdsvm/README.md

 # SVDSVM

+This work provides a method(SVDSVM) to compute linear support vector classification (SVM) distributedly and efficiently.
+Our algorithm uses singular value decomposition (SVD) for matrix factorization purposes.
+After matrix factorization, we apply the dual ascent method to train the final SVM classifier.
+Using stochastic SVD instead of householder QR decomposition, this method reduces the algorithm's per iteration time, resulting in an overall shorter training time compared to QRSVM, a fast distributed SVM algorithm.
+Our method improves the overall time complexity of the algorithm, and its storage and communication complexity is similar to QRSVM.
+We provide an implementation of our algorithm using openMPI and Armadillo library.
+Our evaluation with benchmark datasets shows that our method reduces per iteration time of dual ascent step around 5x compared to QRSVM, resulting in an overall 50% time reduction.
+However, singular value decomposition is not entirely lossless.
+It results in a small accuracy drop which we found around 0.5-1.5% for different datasets.
+Thus, our method provides a significant performance boost by sacrificing small accuracy compared to QRSVM.

-This is the official source code of SVDSVM.
+### This is the official source code of SVDSVM.
 Ubuntu system is necessary for running this project.

 ## Installation guide: